adarshpv9746/playwright-cucumber-framework-with-CICD/README.md

 - Adjust the package.json script and cucumber.js to run the required scenarios in a particular environment.
 Refer [here](https://github.com/cucumber/cucumber-js/blob/main/docs/profiles.md#using-profiles-for-arguments) on how to run multiple profiles

 ## To run multiple scenarios:
-- Update the scenario names in datainput/scenarios.csv
+- Update the scenario names in datainput/scenarios.csv in the format "``scenario:`` exact_scenario_name"
 - Run the following script:

 ```